rht-labs/tech-exercise/docs/1-the-manual-menace/5-setup-gitops-structure.md

         mkdir 00-argocd-apps
         touch 00-argocd-apps/.gitkeep

-3. Lets create a tekton pipelines folder and it will contain our manifests for pipeline for our nordmart review and nordmart review ui applications.
+3. Lets create a tekton pipelines folder and it will contain our manifests for pipeline for our Nordmart review and Nordmart review ui applications.

         # mkdir <tekton-manifests-dir-name>
         mkdir 01-tekton-pipelines